Skywalker756-3/FinalProject/README.md

 These are used to determine information about a user's screensize.
 We will use this to dynamically use single column layouts for narrow screens.
 Some content might even be disabled for certain screen sizes as a trade off for the user experience.

 ##### Flexboxes
-These are boxes that are used to automatically resize
+These are boxes that are used to automatically make all it's children elements take up the same amount of space

 ##### Fluid Images